openstack/python-monascaclient/README.rst

   monasca -j <command>

-    This outputs the results in jason format.
+    This outputs the results in json format.
 Normally output is in table format.

 The monascaclient CLI needs the Monasca API endpoint url and the OS_AUTH_TOKEN to pass to the